pkic/pkic.org/content/members/noreg.md

 In the las 20 years we designed and implemented numerous PKI systems of various sizes and types, even adding custom developed modules for them.
 We are proud of our award-winning self-developed card management system called MARGARETA which has many satisfied Hungarian and international users.

-As one of the funding member of the Hungarian Association for Electronic Signature, we are ready to take active part in the development of this industry.
+As one of the founding members of the Hungarian Association for Electronic Signature, we are ready to take active part in the development of this industry.

 {{< youtube iWut3PVc_wA >}}